rachelelle/portfolio/_posts/2015-08-02-thredup-ps.markdown

 <h1 class="section-title">Takeaways</h1>
 <ul>
 	<li>Involve other stakeholders earlier in the process to learn about potential contraints.</li>
 	<li>Simplicity and elegance rules.
 Think about information hierachy when considering the visual.
-Only emphasize what needs to be emphasized </li>
+Only emphasize what needs to be emphasized. </li>
-	<li>Design is truly a team effort.</li>
+	<li>Don't be afraid to go deeper into understanding users' behaviors by constantly asking "why" questions during user testing.</li>
 </ul>
 </section>